History of the Jews in Ukraine: Before WW1

-At the start of the 20th century, anti-Jewish pogroms continued to occur in cities and towns across the Russian Empire such as Kishinev, Kyiv, Odesa, and many others.
+At the start of the 20th century, anti-Jewish pogroms continued to occur in cities and towns across the Russian Empire such as Kishinev, Kyiv, Odesa, Zhytomyr, Nizhyn, Gomel, Belostok and many others.
+Anti-Jewish attitudes were consciously promoted by the government authorities of the time, as they attempted to distract the popular attention from the injustices of the existing regime.
+Many of the pogroms were a result of chauvinistic propaganda spread by Russian reactionary circles, such as the Union of Russian People, although oppositional movements such as People's Will also had their share of antisemites.
 Numerous Jewish self-defense groups were organized to prevent the outbreak of pogroms among which the most successful one was under the leadership of Mishka Yaponchik in Odesa.